Composer / Publisher William Schmidt

 WS: No, no, no, be a good arranger.
 He said there’s so many bad ones out there!
 He said there’s nothing wrong with arranging, and considered that a very honorable thing to do.
 He really was a great help, and a marvelous person.
 Our composition lessons were not so much about composition, but rather a course in the General Humanities.
 He said that I’ve got to learn more about European painting

 .
 He wanted me to go to the Art Institute and take a course in Ancient and Modern painting to get some background and become cultured.
 He told me to go to the opera and to concerts, and all this sort of thing.
 He said I should stay with jazz, which was good and that’s fine, and hone that.
 But he wanted me just to expand my personal horizons culturally.
 He was a marvelous influence.
 He was the only person I’ve ever studied composition with who had a humanistic attitude for music.
 He taught me that music has been a small part of the entire Humanities.
 All the rest of these guys were sitting there getting their money and putting in their time, and a saying, “That note’s not right, and you can’t do this, and you can’t do that!
 [Laughs] It’s crazy.
 It doesn’t make sense.
 So to get back to Phil Broyles, we flipped a coin.
 He wanted to go to New York and I wanted to go to Los Angeles, so we flipped a coin and I won.
 We loaded up an old 1939 LaSalle that I got from my pop.
-He had a little shop car while he was managing a Cadillac agency out there in South Shore.
-We just loaded it up with all our books music and everything else, scraping the ground practically, and we drove the whole way with about fifty bucks in our pockets.
+He had a little car shop while he was managing a Cadillac agency out there in South Shore.
+We just loaded it up with all our books and music and everything else, scraping the ground practically, and we drove the whole way with about fifty bucks in our pockets.

 schmidt BD: My goodness!
 [My grandfather was a test-driver of the earliest cars at the very beginning of the twentieth century.
 To see some of those automobiles and the exploits he went through, click HERE.]